wobsoriano/vue-sprinkles/README.md

 })
 ```

-Import and use the `styled` function:
+Import and use the `useSprinkles` composable:

 ```vue
 <script setup lang="ts">